lmb-freiburg/FreiPose-docker/README.md

 **Code will be added upon paper acceptance, so installation is not possible yet.**

 We use [nvidia-docker](https://github.com/NVIDIA/nvidia-docker#quick-start) for easy installation of the framework.
 For installation of Docker follow the steps outlined under the given link.
+If you query your system for installed docker images

+    dpkg -l | grep docker

-Afterwards you can setup FreiPose by
+it should list: docker-ce, nvidia-docker2 and nvidia-container-runtime.
+After successful installation you can setup FreiPose by

     git clone https://github.com/lmb-freiburg/FreiPose-docker && cd FreiPose-docker && make